Ceramic Kamado Grill FAQs

 A: Vision Grills Kamados are designed for a full range of cooking perfection, including smoking, roasting, grilling, baking, and searing.
 For food requiring indirect heat, you will need a heat deflector to create a convection environment.
 Do this by installing the Vision Grills Lava Stone/Heat Deflector.
 This dual-purpose stone comes with a bracket to suspend the stone above the charcoal in the fire bowl for indirect heat.
 It can also be used directly on the cooking grates for wood and coal-fired pizzas, tandoor cooking, baking, and other stone cooking recipes.

-A: If you cannot get the temperature to 200°F when adjusting down from grilling to smoking temperatures, you likely lit too much charcoal.
-After closing the vents when you are done with your grill, it is common for the grill to remain hot for at least 6 hours, as the ceramic construction provides superior heat retention.
+A: After closing the vents when you are done with your grill, it is common for the grill to remain hot for at least 6 hours, as the ceramic construction provides superior heat retention.
 Unlike metal charcoal grills, it is easier to raise the temperature in a Vision Grills Kamado than reduce it.
 If you are planning on smoking or using other “low and slow” techniques, we advise setting the calibrated top and bottom draft vents to the desired temperature setting recommended in the owner’s manual.
 Allow the temperature of the grill to remain constant for 10-20 minutes before adding food.
 This will allow you to achieve the desired cooking temperature.
 The calibrated vents can be adjusted to raise and lower the temperature as desired.

 A: The ceramic construction retains heat, which allows for consistent temperature control and a convection cooking environment.
 While Vision Grills Kamados are designed to extinguish lump charcoal when all draft vents are shut, the grill will remain hot for different lengths of time depending on the temperature achieved and length of grill time.
 It is recommended that the grill be allowed to sit uncovered for at least 6 hours before covering.

 A: Vision Grills Kamados are designed for flexibility in maintaining 200-250oF for smoking, 275-350oF for grilling and roasting, as well as achieving 600+oF temperatures for searing and wood and coal-fired pizzas.
-This range of temperatures is achieved by how much lump charcoal you ignite.
-This is controlled by air drawn in from the bottom draft vent and out of the top vent.
+This range of temperatures is achieved by how much lump charcoal you ignite, which is controlled by air drawn in from the bottom draft vent and out of the top vent.

-To increase temperature, introduce more air flow by opening the bottom and top vents, which will cause the fire to spread.
+To increase temperature, introduce more air flow by opening the bottom and top vents.
+This will cause the fire to spread.
 Do the opposite to reduce the temperature.
 To extinguish the flame, close both the bottom and top vents, cutting off airflow to the fire.